sithu-aung/one_x/formula_test_examples.md

     - 07, 17, 27, 37, 47, 57, 67, 77, 87, 97 with 500 each
     - Total numbers: 21 (note: 77 appears twice), Total amount: 11,800

+## Handling Duplicate Numbers
+When multiple formulas generate the same number, the amounts should be combined:

+Example: If "AP500" and "7NP600" both generate number "77":
+- From AP: 77 with 500
+- From NP: 77 with 600
+- **Final result:** 77 with 1,100 (combined amount)

+This applies whenever multiple formulas or number groups in a single input generate the same number.
+The number should appear once in the final list with the sum of all its amounts.

 ## Combined Multi-line Input Test
 ```
 AP၅၀၀